ddbj/www/_dra/update-e.md

 ## Deletion  {#delete}

 To delete archived Experiment, Run and Analysis objects, please apply deletion from [DRA/BioProject/BioSample update request](https://forms.gle/T7faNoDCvmQoTiWq9).
+Please refer to [DDBJ and SRA Data Processing](/data-processing-e.html) for information on statuses.
+Please note that if you suppress some of the Experiments/Runs within a DRA submission after publication, they cannot be made public again.